 This type of hair dye does contain peroxide and will change your original hair colour.
 This is the most common dye used to cover grey hairs.
 This type of hair dye is the ones that can frequently cause an allergic reaction in individuals.

 Rules you Should Follow when Dyeing your Hair

 Never leave the hair dye on longer than instructed

 Never use hair dye that was previously opened

-If you feel unwell after applying hair dye, immediately wash your hair and remove all traces of hair dye
+If you feel unwell after applying the hair dye and experience a tingling in your scalp, wash your hair immediately and remove all traces of the hair dye

-If you continue to feel unwell, go to your doctor or A&E in case you're suffering from an allergic reaction
+If you still feel unwell after a few hours, go straight to your doctor or the A&E in case you're suffering from an allergic reaction

 © 2014 Sp Greaney